quickapps/docs/eng/developers/field-api/index.md

 - `label`: Field input label. e.g.: 'Article Body' for a textarea.
 - `name`: Field unique name. underscored and alphanumeric characters only. e.g.: 'field_article_body'.
-- `field_module`: Name of the module that handle this instance. e.g.: 'FiledText'.
+- `field_module`: Name of the field-module\* that handle this instance. e.g.: 'FiledText'.

+\* field-module: Remember that, internally, Fields behave as modules.

 ## Making Field's Data Searchable
-Indexing Field's content allow nodes to be searched by any of the words in any of its fields.
+Indexing Field's content allow nodes to be located by any of the words in any of its fields.
 If you want your field's information to be searchable by QuickApps CMS's search engine you must use the `indexField` method as show below: